passenger94/shoes3/shoesManual_redcarpet01.md

 lines and edit boxes cannot be altered anyway.)

 If a block is given to an edit line, it receives <span style="color:red">change</span> events.
-Check out the [[EditBox]] page for an example of using a change block.
-In fact, the edit box has all the same methods as an edit line.
-Also see the list of [[Common]] methods, which all elements respond to.
+Check out the
+<span style="color:blue">EditBox</span> page for an example of using a change block.
+In fact, the edit box
+has all the same methods as an edit line.
+Also see the list of <span style="color:blue">Common</span>
+methods, which all elements respond to.

 ### change() { |self| ... } » self ###